 posted on April 23, 2019 17:00

-Fifteen Michigan communities will benefit from $670,084 in Neighborhood Enhancement Program (NEP) grants this summer that will generate high-impact projects directly tied to stabilizing and improving the local area, including TrueNorth Community Services for the City of White Cloud.
+Fifteen Michigan communities will benefit from $670,084 in Neighborhood Enhancement Program (NEP) grants this summer that will generate high-impact projects directly tied to stabilizing and improving the local area, including TrueNorth Community Services' Center for Nonprofit Housing for the City of White Cloud.

 “We want to support innovative, community-driven ideas that address specific needs in every corner of the state,” said Acting Executive Director Gary Heidel.
 “The majority of the projects are geared toward single-family home enhancements that improve the quality of life for people living in these neighborhoods.”

-For White Cloud, TrueNorth was awarded a $46,000 grant to provide housing enhancements for up to six homes in a 10-block residential area.
+For White Cloud, the Center for Nonprofit Housing (CNH) was awarded a $50,000 grant to provide housing enhancements for up to six homes in a 10-block residential area.